Discover Penobscot Bay Multi-Sport

 • Lodging: Monhegan Island Inn

-DAY 3 Port Clyde to Rockland
+DAY 3 From Working Harbors to Rockland

 • Today’s Activity: cycle 32 miles | elevation gain 1,537 ft